Get an instant quote online using this translation quote calculator.

 Translators normally translate 2000 words (general/simple text) a day or 1500 words (technical, ie: law, engineering, etc..) a day.
 Sometimes, if it is a large project, the translation company will employ a team of translators who will work from the same glossary of technical terms to try and attain consistency and give the impression that it is the work of a single translator.
 There is nothing wrong with this and with the right team who have worked together in the same speciality, this can work.
 For the best results, employ one translator as this will ensure consistency with technical terms and written style, which are both really important.

 Some translation companies offer discounts for repeated words, normally a 30% discount on these words.
 They should include this in the quote.
-This normally makes little to no difference in the price.
+This normally makes little to no difference in the price and is more of a gimmick to try and think you have saved money (clients like to see the discount word), although normally the client will not make any saving as these translation companies will increase the rate per word to cover the discount.
 Where it can have an effect is with scientific texts where there can be a lot of repetition.

 Normal translation versus Sworn/Certified translation for court use: